 Whole- and partial-animal sales

-We prefer to sell our beef and pork directly to you.
-You can purchase beef by the quarter, half, or whole this way, and pork by the half or whole.
+We prefer to sell our beef, pork, and lamb directly to you.
+You can purchase beef by the quarter, half, or whole; pork by the half or whole; and lamb whole.
 Unless you buy the whole animal, you must reserve a space on a waiting list until all shares are accounted for.
 While this is the least expensive way to purchase our meat, and the only way to get offal like liver and hearts, you do have to work a little harder for it.
 You will need to send us payment in advance — including the slaughter fee — and to coordinate with the local butcher shop as to exactly how you want it processed into cuts.

 Email email@example.com for price lists and more information.

 Eggs: Our certified organic eggs are available through various Bay Area markets.
 The suggested retail price is $8 per dozen.
 This price reflects the extremely high cost of the organic feed that we use to supplement the hens’ “salad bar” and because of the labor involved with truly free-range eggs on a small-scale farm like ours.
 (The eggs must hand-collected and hand-washed, and we lose chickens regularly to predators like hawks.)
 You will be amazed at our eggs’ bright yellow yolks, reflecting higher levels of beneficial Omega-3 fatty acids from being raised on grass, and their rich eggy taste.

 Poultry: We raise chickens and occasionally turkeys primarily for our CSA.
 They usually come with their feet and head.
 Our roasting birds (not available in winter) and average 4-5 lbs. each dressed.
 Again, this reflects the high cost of organic feed and the labor involved with doing things right, such as moving chickens to fresh pasture.
 In the fall we also offer stewing chickens — spent laying hens; they average 2.5 to 4 pounds.